Carlton, New South Wales: Parks and recreation

 Parks located in Carlton are: Kogarah Park, Tinsdale Reserve, Anglo Square Park and Augusta Park.

 Carlton is home to the St George Illawarra Dragons National Rugby League team.
 The St George home ground is located on Jubilee Avenue, and is known as Netstrata Jubilee Stadium (formerly known as Jubilee Oval).
 The Walk of Fame featuring St George legends is located in Park Street.
 The St George Leagues Club is located nearby on Princes Highway.

 The Shopfront Contemporary Arts Centre in Carlton Parade is a co-operative owned completely by young people aged 8 to 25 with an international reputation that has made Australian and overseas tours.
 It was founded by Errol Bray in 1976.

-Population

 Demographics

-According to the 2021 Census there were 10,631 residents in Carlton, with a median age of 38.
+According to the 2021 Census, there were 10,631 residents in Carlton, with a median age of 38.
 45.3% of people were born in Australia.
 The next most common countries of birth were China (excludes SARs and Taiwan) 11.3%, Nepal 5.5%, North Macedonia 3.0%, Philippines 2.9% and Greece 2.4%.
 36% of people spoke only English at home.
 Other languages spoken at home included Mandarin 10.6%, Cantonese 7.8%, Greek 6.0%, Nepali 5.7% and Arabic 5.1%.
 The most common responses for religion were No Religion, so described 27.7%.
 Catholic 18.0% and Eastern Orthodox 13.6%, Islam 7.7% and Hinduism 6.6%.

-Schools and churches
+Schools

 Carlton has two schools: Carlton Public School and Carlton South Public School.